-Above canopy-isoprene flux measurements at the Alice Holt forest site were made by combining fast measurements of isoprene made using a proton transfer reaction mass spectrometer (PTR-MS, Ionicon Analytik GmbH, Innsbruck, Austria), with measurements of the vertical wind velocity, made using a Gill Solent (R1012A) ultrasonic anemometer mounted atop a 25 m tall lattice tower at a height of 28.5 m.
-The PTR-MS was housed in a small container at the base of the tower and subsampled air from a 30 m PTFE tube (1/2" OD, 3/8" ID) which drew air from directly below the anemometer at a rate of 60 L min-1 to ensure turbulent flow was achieved.

-The PTR-MS operating conditions were held constant throughout the measurement period to ensure the reduced electric field strength (E/N), where E is the electric field strength and N is the buffer gas density) was maintained at 127 Td.
+- 10 Above canopy-isoprene flux measurements at the Alice Holt forest site were made by combining fast measurements of isoprene made using a proton transfer reaction mass spectrometer (PTR-MS, Ionicon Analytik GmbH, Innsbruck, Austria), with measurements of the vertical wind velocity, made using a Gill Solent (R1012A) ultrasonic anemometer mounted atop a 25 m tall lattice tower at a height of 28.5 m.
+The PTR-MS was housed in a small container at the base of the tower and subsampled air from a 30 m PTFE tube (1/2" OD, 3/8" ID) which drew air from directly below the anemometer at a rate of 60 L min-1 to 15 ensure turbulent flow was achieved. - The PTR-MS operating conditions were held constant throughout the measurement period to ensure the reduced electric field strength (E/N, where E is the electric field strength and N is the buffer gas density) was maintained at 127 Td.
 The drift tube pressure, temperature and voltage were set to 2.01 mbar, 45 °C and 550 V respectively.
-When operating in flux mode the PTR-MS sequentially measured eight mass to charge ratios including the isotope of the primary ion (m/z 21) and first water cluster (m/z 37) which were both sampled at a rate 20 ms and m/z 33, 45, 47, 59, 61, 69 and 71 which were all sampled at 50 ms. These dwell times are much shorter than is typical when measuring VOC fluxes by PTR-MS resulting in a lower signal-to-noise ratio than might be typical.
+When operating in flux mode the PTR-MS sequentially measured eight mass to charge ratios including the isotope of the primary ion (m/z 21) and first water cluster - 20 (m/z 37) which were both sampled at a rate 20 ms and m/z 33, 45, 47, 59, 61, 69 and 71 which were all sampled at 50 ms. These dwell times are much shorter than is typical when measuring VOC fluxes by PTR-MS. This is because this campaign represented the first deployment of our flux system and therefore the optimal settings had not yet been determined.
 Here we only focus on the measurements of m/z 69 which we attribute entirely to isoprene.
-Typically the ion counts reported by the PTR-MS are converted to a meaningful concentration by first calculating the instrument sensitivity to a specific compound determined by sampling from a gas standard.
+Typically the ion counts reported by the PTR-MS are converted to a meaningful concentration by first calculating the instrument sensitivity to a specific compound 25 determined by sampling from a gas standard.
 During the Alice Holt campaign no gas standard was available.
-Consequently, the recorded ion counts of isoprene per second ($I(RH^+)$) were converted to a measurement of isoprene concentration in units of parts per billion as follows where $I(RH^+)$ and $I(H_3O^+)$ are the isoprene and primary ion counts, respectively, k is the reaction rate constant taken from Zhao and Zhang (2004) which was modified to account for the typical fragmentation of isoprene to m/z 41 under the reported operating conditions and Δt is the reaction term which is dependent upon the length of the reaction chamber. $T(RH^+)$ and $T(H_3O^+)$ are the instrument specific transmission efficiencies for isoprene and the primary ions.
+Consequently, the recorded ion counts of isoprene per second $(I(RH^+))$ were converted to a measurement of isoprene concentration in units of parts per billion as follows where $I(RH^+)$ and $I(H_3O^+)$ are the isoprene and primary ion counts, respectively, k is the reaction rate constant taken from Zhao and Zhang (2004) and $\Delta t$ is the reaction term which is dependent upon the length of the reaction chamber. $T(RH^+)$ and $T(H_3O^+)$ are the instrument specific transmission efficiencies for isoprene and the primary ions.
 The transmission efficiencies were determined experimentally at the end of the measurement campaign.
 According to Taipale et al., (2008) the use of transmission efficiencies rather than instrument sensitivities calculated using gas standards can result in uncertainties of ~25%.
-The instrument background was measured once per day by sampling ambient air through a Pt/Al2O3 catalyst heated to 200 °C and these values were subtracted from the ambient concentration measurements.
+The instrument background was measured once per day by sampling ambient air through a Pt/Al2O3 catalyst heated to 200 °C 35 and these values were subtracted from the ambient concentration measurements.
 Fluxes of isoprene were calculated following the procedures outlined by Langford et al. (2009).
-A cross-correlation between the vertical wind velocity and isoprene concentration was calculated for each averaging period to determine the time-lag between the two datasets which arises due to the spatial separation between ultrasonic anemometer and PTR-MS. Due to the low signal-to-noise ratio of the raw isoprene data (<10), the recommendations of Langford et al. (2015) were followed to avoid systematic bias in the reported fluxes which involved the use of a prescribed time-lag which changed each day to reflect the average day-time (11:00 to 14:00) time-lag of that day.
+A cross-correlation between the vertical wind velocity and isoprene concentration was calculated for each averaging period to determine the time-lag between the two datasets which arises due to the spatial separation between ultrasonic anemometer and PTR-MS. Following the recommendations of Langford et al. (2015) we calculated a prescribed time-lag which changed each day to reflect the average day-time (11:00 to 14:00) time-lag of that day.